 I work with organizations that are mission-driven.
 The mission?
 To craft effective public policy that accelerates the transition to clean energy as a central solution to climate change.
 From the production of clean energy to the technologies that use it, I’m passionate about creating economic opportunities, enhancing well-being, and advancing reconciliation while cutting pollution.

-Effective problem-solving requires looking at the big picture: analysis helps us understand its pieces, and synthesis unlocks how they connect, relate, and interact.
-Evaluation empowers us to learn how to make progress faster and more effectively.
+My approach to effective problem-solving starts with looking at the big picture: analysis helps us understand its pieces, and synthesis unlocks how they connect, relate, and interact.
+Once your strategy is in play, ongoing evaluation empowers us to learn what works and what doesn’t, and how we can adapt to make progress faster and more effectively.

 Working with civil society organizations, businesses, philanthropists, and governments, I help build bridges and forge strategic alliances.